smilyamit/smilyamit/README.md

 ### Hola, I 'm Amit Tiwari 👋

+- 🔭 I’m currently working with Power Metering and Warm Metering with Django (for backend) and  Angular (for frontend) based framework
-- 🔭 I’m currently working on Weed Emergence Modelling using Python (DJango,Flask), Java (Spring Boot), AWS Lambda, S3 Bucket
+- 🔭 I had worked on Weed Emergence Modelling using Python (DJango,Flask), Java (Spring Boot), AWS Lambda, S3 Bucket
 - 🌱 I’m currently learning more about clean code and big project architecture
 - 👯 I’m looking to collaborate on new exciting Projects
 - 💬 Ask me about Abstract class, Interface, Inheritance, Polymorphism, Spring Boot or Django or any tech-related stuff